siddarthmandayam/PhotoLibrary/README.md

 # PhotoLibrary

-Designed a Photo Library inAndroid Studiowith several functions such as creating albums,  adding and deletingphotos, and writing captions usingJava(back-end) andXML(front-end)
+Designed a Photo Library in Android Studio with several functions such as creating albums,  adding and deleting photos, and writing captions using Java(back-end) and XML(front-end)